Eligible impacted properties: Loose-fill asbestos buyback concession scheme

 You sell your current home to the ACT Government for $700,000.
 The duty on a home of this value is $24,600.
 Now, say you want to buy a new home for $500,000; the duty on this home is $14,600.
 The concession applied is the lower duty amount: $14,600.
 You’ll pay no duty on the new home purchase, but you’ll need to make your application for the Scheme before you register.
 You will not receive a refund of the difference.

-How to claim - Transactions from 18 September 2017
+Transactions from 18 September 2017 - Barrier Free model

 The ACT Government introduced the Barrier Free model for duty as part of its tax reform on 18 September 2017.